anthony0727/ai-compiler-study/README.md

 * Implemented `TritonRoPE` class and performed benchmark, profiling against `transformer_engine.attention.apply_rotary_pos_emb`.
 * TritonRoPE is implemented as in-place operaton.
 * It's ~x8 times faster on foward pass, ~x6 times faster on backward pass, than Pytorch.
 * I referenced a lot from unsloth, where they have carefully tuned launch grid size and block size.
+Especially, the launch grid is of size `[batch_size * seq_len, n_heads * head_dim]`, this configuration seems to fully utilize GPU.
 * I see that CUDA programming adopts blocked threads whereas Triton adopts blocked programs.
-I don't fully understand this; as far as I know, thread is supposed to be a subset of a program...?
+I don't fully understand this; As far as I know, thread is supposed to be a subset of a program...?
 * Couldn't perform fair comparison on kernel operation scale, due to lack of knowledge & time for debugging & profiling CUDA programming.
 * Wish I could look into computational graphs and see what's going on.